nualagr/the-lord-of-the-rings-game/README.md

 **Game Logic**

 When the player makes their initial choice of card pack the button calls the *startGame* function.
-This in turn sets up the game by creating a new Audio Controller, Moves Counter, Pairs Counter and passing these variables, as well as the chosenCardList to other functions such as the *setUpAdvanceLevel* function, the *setUpRestart* function and the *assignCards* function.
+This in turn sets up the game by creating a new Audio Controller, Moves Counter and Pairs Counter.
+This function passes the chosenCardList to the *setUpAdvanceLevel* function so that the desired theme is maintained in each level.
+The function sets up other functions including the *setUpRestart* and *toggleSoundOnSpeakerClick* functions before calling the *assignCards* function.

 The *assignCards* function calls the *makeDeck* function which creates a smaller array of cards from the full deck.
 It's length is calculated by halving the number of divs to be filled.